ClGAR/clgar.github.io/content/categories/Tryhackme/keeper.md

 <Ip address> keeper.htb tickets.keeper.htb
 ```

-When I visit the URL, a login page appears.
-However, we can use the default username and password
+We have request tracker website.
+However we can use default username and password.

 ![Untitled](/keeper/Untitled%202.png)